ralight/ggz/java/README.txt

 Both the applet and application support themes and other customization via parameters.
-The applet gets the parameters from the <APPLET> tag whereas the application reads them from the appletparams.properties file.
-This file is read from the current directory and you can also store uir, xmlin and xmlout parameters in this file rather than specifying them on the commandl line.
+The applet gets the parameters from the <APPLET> tag whereas the application reads them from the ggz-java.properties file.
+This file is read from the current directory and you can also store uri, xmlin and xmlout parameters in this file rather than specifying them on the command line.

-For a description of what each of the parameters do, see the comments in appletparams.properties.
+For a description of what each of the parameters do, see the comments in ggz-java.properties.

 If you encounter any bugs or have difficulty compiling, please send an email